Skip to Main Content

 Articles in a subject area

 Full-text scholarly articles are generally available in subject-specific databases.
-These subject-specfic databases can include journal articles, conference proceedings, and other information types published in related academic subjects or disciplines.
+These subject-specific databases can include journal articles, conference proceedings, and other information types published in related academic subjects or disciplines.
 For example, scholarly articles in economics can be found in a database called EconLit, and health science articles can be found through a database called PubMed.

 3. Select the Find Articles menu option in your chosen subject guide to expose database options relevant to your research.
-Tip: This menu item may alternatively be labeled Articles or Articles & eJournals.

 4. As you browse the databases listed, read the descriptions to help you decide which database to choose.

 5. Choose a database.
 Next, search using keywords.
 Look for a checkbox to limit your results to scholarly sources (this is not always available in all databases).
-Scholarly (Peer Reviewed Journals) check box Review your returned search results and look for the Adobe PDF iconor UW Check for Full Text icon icons in order to access the full text of articles.